JMU-CS/praxly/README.md

 $ ./run_all.sh
 ```

-*Note: This script connects to the local dev server.*
+_Note: This script connects to the local dev server._

 ## Deployment

-*Note: This process is automated via GitHub actions.*

 To build (manually) for production:
 ```
 PRAXLY_PATH=/relative/path/on/server npm run build
 ```

+_Note: Deployment to praxly.cs.jmu.edu is automated via GitHub actions._

 ## Embedding